 Register to vote online in California

-Register to vote by-mail in California
+Register to vote in California

 - Review the “Voter registration rules” section above and check that you're eligible.